The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

-It follows from Lemma \ref{lem: crossing-cuts-imply-empty-region} that if there are crossing valid cuts present in the region associated with $\mu$, then ${\cal A}=\{S_1,\ldots,S_j\}$ defines a partition of $S$.
-This partition along with any pair of crossing valid cuts stored in $\mu$ fulfill the conditions of Lemma \ref{lem:any-crossing-cut-implies-cyclic-family}.
+It follows from Lemma \ref{lem: crossing-cuts-imply-empty-region} that if there is any crossing valid cut, say $(S',\overline{S'})$, present in the region associated with $\mu$, then ${\cal A}=\{S_1,\ldots,S_j\}$ defines a partition of $S$.
+The valid cut of $S$ that crosses $(S',\overline{S'})$ must keep $S_i$ intact for each $1\le i \le k$; and hence it must also be present in the region associated with $\mu$.
+This pair of crossing valid cuts stored in $\mu$ and the partition ${\cal A}=\{S_1,\ldots,S_j\}$ fulfill the conditions of Lemma \ref{lem:any-crossing-cut-implies-cyclic-family}.
 Therefore, $\{S_1,\ldots,S_j\}$ is a circular family of valid cuts of $S$.
 Let $O$ be the corresponding cycle that represents it.
 In order to represent all crossing cuts associated with $\mu$, we can implant cycle $O$ at node $\mu$ as follows.
 We first introduce an empty node at the center of each edge incident on $\mu$.
-Then, we join them in the order specified by $O$.
+Then, we join these nodes in the order specified by $O$.
 Finally, we remove $\mu$ and all edges incident on it.
 Refer to Figure \ref{fig:cycle-for-crossing-cuts} ($ii$) and $(iii)$ for the transformation of $\mu$ into a cycle.
-In the resulting structure, each crossing cut associated with $\mu$ appears as a cut defined by a pair of non-adjacent edges of the cycle.
-We process each empty node of $T_\ell$ having crossing cuts assigned to it in this manner.
+In the resulting structure, each crossing valid cut associated with $\mu$ appears as a cut defined by a pair of non-adjacent edges of the cycle.
+In this manner, we process each empty node of $T_L$ if there are crossing valid cuts present in the region associated with it.
 It follows from the construction that the resulting structure is a $t$-cactus storing all valid cuts of $S$.
 It is referred to as {\em skeleton} and represented by ${\cal H}$.